-5. Deploying to IBM Cloud
+5. Deploying to Github Pages

 This step takes what we’ve built so far and optimizes the app for a production environment.
 We’ll be deploying the production build to IBM Cloud.